 -

-Couples who want balanced bounce and control
+Couples who want some bounce without too much disruption

 Where it falls short: